top of page

 This is a simple craft, but I just had to share because I love how it turned out!

 Each room in my house has gray walls and a specific pop of color.
 For example, my family room & kitchen has a pop of teal, my master bedroom has a pop of blue, and my dining room has a pop of pink.
-I love my dining room, so....I decided that this Christmas I would decorate it with the elegant pinks and greens that I love so much and that match the decor of the room.
+I love my dining room, so....I decided that this Christmas I would decorate it with the elegant pinks and greens that I love so much, matching my current decor.

-These are the pictures of my dining room before Christmas decorations....lots of pink!
-(By the way, besides my craft room, it's the only room in the house that I am allowed to have girly colors thanks to all the males in my house).
+Below are the pictures of my dining room before the Christmas decorations... lots of pink!
+(By the way, besides my craft room, it's the only room in the house that I am allowed to have girly colors thanks to all the men in my home).

-Anyhow, I had a vision in my mind so my first order of business was to find bottle brush trees to add to my centerpiece.
-I found them at Target and the best part about it….they were very inexpensive.
-I found them in the “dollar section” of Target and they ranged from $1.00 to $3.00.
+I had a vision in my mind, so my first order of business was to find bottle brush trees to add to my centerpiece.
+I found them at Target in the "dollar section" making the best part about them, the price.
 Total cost = $12.00.

-Next, I bought beads at Michael's for $4.99 to decorate my trees and used other beads and ribbons that I already had.
+I bought some beads at Michael's for $4.99 to decorate my trees.
+I also used supplies that I had on hand already.

 Once I finished the trees, I started displaying my new favorite Christmas decorations around my dining room.
 I focused mainly on my centerpiece but added various touches around the room.
 Very simple, but I love how it turned out.